minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-umbrellas.md

   thumb:
 ---

 For this one you only need an umbrella and any treats.

 Just open an umbrella and place it on the floor and sprinkle the treats under it.
+It may seem too easy, but actually it takes some courage for a dog to go under them.

 I opened and placed the umbrella on the floor while Miki was waiting in another room, so that the umbrella wouldn’t seem scary.
 Then I called Miki and put the treats under the umbrella and gave him the permission to eat.